Share this article:

 The History of the Public Ballot

-First held in 1924, the Wimbledon Public Ballot was conceived as the fairest way of allocating tickets to the general public.
-There is also an Overseas Ballot for non-UK residents.
+First held in 1924, the Wimbledon Public Ballot was conceived as the fairest way of allocating tickets to the general public - including overseas applicants.

 The Public Ballot was a postal registration process until 2019.
 Since 2020, Ballot applications are made online.